KurianUthuppu/Google_Chatbot/README.md

 ### Chatbot code
 - In Google scripts homepage, click new project and give the requisite name
-- Modify the code in appsscript.json tab as below:
+- Modify the code in appsscript.json tab with the highlighted code in the box below:
 > {
 >    "timeZone": "Asia/Kolkata",
 >    "dependencies": {
 >      "enabledAdvancedServices": [{